DigiBP/Team-Apples/README.md

 At any point of this process, the customer can always purchase the license, the process resumes on the step “Register order in CRM”.

 # Potential automisations and extensions
+When analysing the AS-IS process several open points are there.
+First of all why does the firm have

 # TO-BE Process Description